 I am a follower of Jesus, but find that, quite providentially, He pulls most of the weight.
 Here is a review in which I also attempt to cover a bit of my background: A Rambling Review of "Steam: Five Way Town"

 .
 I also like to run.
 Completing the Des Moines IMT full marathon was my athletic accomplishment of 2014.
-I plan to do it again this year with a goal time of
+I finished it again in 2015, all 26 miles of asphalt, and as my health and fitness levels have been pretty unstable this year, I count that a win.

 The collection is being culled, from a peak of 150 in 2013, to 100 or fewer from 2014 forward.
 I am attempting to stave off most future buying.
 The "cult of the new" enables an attitude of consumerism which is, for me, an exercise in perpetual discontent.
 A noticeable shift from euros towards more history-themed and war-simulation games has evolved my shelves into what they are today.